 Alstonville High School now has the technology available that allows parents to access information on a students whole day and partial attendance through the parent portal on Sentral.
 Parents are able to provide an explanation for the absence through the portal.
 The school will also notify parents via SMS of a student's absence.
 Absences may be confirmed by replying to this SMS.
-The message will also provide a friendly reminder that a note explaining the absence should be provided the first day the student returns to school as per the following policy:
+The message will also provide a friendly reminder that a note explaining the absence should be provided the first day the student returns to school.